khapa77/ring/README.md

 3. **MP3 Not Playing**
    - Check audio connections
    - Verify MP3 files are on SD card
-   - Check BUSY pin connection
+   - Check BUSY pin connection (GPIO4)
+   - Verify no pin conflicts with LoRa (GPIO18)

 4. **Web Interface Not Loading**
    - Check if SPIFFS is properly initialized